Board Member Info

 Matthew P. Janicki, Ph.D.

-Dr. Janicki is a psychologist and research associate professor in the Department of Disability and Human Development at the University of Illinois Chicago, a member of the federal Advisory Council on Alzheimer’s Research, Care, and Services, and formerly was director for aging and special populations for the New York State Office for People with Developmental Disabilities.
-He is the author of numerous books and articles on aging, dementia, and public policy with respect to people with intellectual and developmental disabilities.
+Dr. Janicki is a psychologist and research associate professor in the Department of Disability and Human Development at the University of Illinois Chicago, a past member of the federal Advisory Council on Alzheimer’s Research, Care, and Services, and former director for aging and special populations for the New York State Office for People with Developmental Disabilities.
+He is a member of Executive Committee for the ISTAART DSAD PIA, adjunct professor at the University of New England (Newcastle, Australia), and the author of numerous books and articles on aging, dementia, and public policy with respect to people with intellectual and developmental disabilities.

 Seth M. Keller, M.D.